Melania Trump’s $7,149 Ralph Lauren Camel Wrap Coat Sold Out In Yellow – Italian Cashmere At Its Finest

 First Lady Melania Trump made a big splash recently on her trip to Ohio when she donned a bright yellow coat for her visit to a children’s hospital in Cincinnati, as reported by the Inquisitr.
 The bright canary yellow-colored coat gained extraordinary attention due to the way Melania wore it slung over her shoulders, which left her arms and hands covered.
 The coat also allowed some Twitter users to theorize that Melania was hiding her hands from President Donald Trump and his grasp.

-It turns out that Melania wore a pretty pricey yellow shield= because the designer coat cost thousands of dollars and is no longer available for sale – at least not by a readily findable retailer.
+It turns out that Melania wore a pretty pricey yellow shield because the designer coat cost thousands of dollars and is no longer available for sale – at least not by a readily accessible retailer.
 According to Pop Sugar, Melania’s coat was designed by Ralph Lauren.
 The specific yellow-colored Ralph Lauren wrap coat was comprised of fine cashmere, with the latest price of the coat listed at $7,149, which was last on sale at FarFetch, according to Lyst, a website that checks more than 450 retailers on a daily basis.

 As seen on the Ralph Lauren website, there is a similar camel coat with an outsized silhouette.
 With Melania often choosing to wear customized designer fare as well as off-the-rack designs, it can be an investigative journey to determine the exact price and style of the clothing she has worn.